TAKE IT DOWN Act

 Key Provisions

-- Covers AI-generated "digital forgeries" (deepfakes)
+- Covers both authentic images and AI-generated "digital forgeries" indistinguishable from real depictions

 Evidence Chain:

-This summary is derived from the structured analysis below.
-See "Detailed Analysis" for per-title beneficiaries/burden bearers with clause-level evidence links.
+This summary is generated from the full bill text using AI analysis.
+Expand "Detailed Analysis" below for identified beneficiaries/burden bearers with clause-level evidence links.

 Primary Purpose